Operation Flagship

 Operation Flagship was a sting operation jointly organized by the United States Marshals Service and the Metropolitan Police Department in Washington, D.C. that resulted in the arrest of 101 wanted fugitives on December 15, 1985.

-The fugitives voluntarily went to the Washington Convention Center, responding to an invite sent by law enforcement posing as a fictitious television company, to claim two free tickets to watch the Washington Redskins home game against the Cincinnati Bengals and for a chance to win tickets to Super Bowl XX.
-A total of 166 marshals and police officers were involved in the operation, several of whom were disguised as tuxedo-wearing ushers, cheerleaders, emcees, caterers, mascots, and maintenance staff.
+The fugitives voluntarily went to the Washington Convention Center, responding to an invitation sent by the fictitious television company Flagship International Sports Television, (which had the same initials, F.I.S.T., as Fugitive Investigative Strike Team) to claim two free tickets to watch the Washington Redskins American football home game against the Cincinnati Bengals and for a chance to win tickets to Super Bowl XX.
+A total of 166 marshals and police officers were involved in the operation, with undercover personnel posing as tuxedo-wearing ushers, cheerleaders, emcees, caterers, mascots, and maintenance staff.

-The operation has been hailed as one of the largest and most successful mass arrests of fugitives by American law enforcement.
+The operation has been hailed as one of the largest and most successful mass arrests of fugitives by U.S. law enforcement.

 Background

 From 1981 to 1986, the U.S. Marshals Service conducted a series of nine operations called Fugitive Investigative Strike Team (FIST) operations, with the aim of capturing thousands of wanted fugitives in the United States.

 One tactic the U.S. Marshals used to lure fugitives were "get-something-for-nothing" schemes which were often quite successful.
 This was demonstrated in 1984 when U.S. Marshals conducted FIST VII, a large-scale operation spanning over two months and eight states that resulted in the arrest of 3,309 fugitives.
 In New York City, fugitives were sent a notice from the fictitious Brooklyn Bridge Delivery Service to pick up their "valuable" packages.
-In Buffalo, fugitives were notified that they had won between $250 to $10,000 in a lottery.
+In Buffalo, fugitives were notified that they had won between $250 and $10,000 in a lottery.
 In Hartford, Connecticut younger fugitives were notified that they had won two free tickets to a Boy George concert, including dinner for two and the use of a limousine.
 In all cases, the fugitives were arrested when they tried to claim their packages or prizes at specified locations.
 For the marshals, arresting fugitives while away from home was significantly safer as they are often caught unarmed and off-guard.

 At least half of the 3,309 fugitives arrested in FIST VII were later released on bail.